 Lecturer and Research Scholar

-He teaches the Wharton Negotiations course, which is cross-listed with management and legal studies.
-He earned his Ph.D. in organizational behavior from the University of Toronto and completed a postdoctoral fellowship in psychology at Yale University.
+He teaches three sections of the Wharton Negotiations course, which is cross-listed with management and legal studies.
+He earned his Ph.D. in organizational behavior from the University of Toronto.